 Winding rivers framed by steep red cliffs make Zion National Park just about as scenic as desert national parks come.
 Located near the small town of Springdale, most visitors opt to sleep outside the park and take one of the free shuttles into Zion each day.
 After a day full of exploring, Springdale offers a nice variety of restaurants and is home to several outfitters that can help you arrange everything from guided Narrows hikes to offbeat photography tours.

 Things to Do in Zion National Park

-Another famous hike located within Zion, the Narrows are ranked number 5 on National Geographic’s list of America’s top 100 adventures.
-Featuring three different options, hikers can choose an out-and-back 6-mile day hike, a top-to-bottom 16-mile day hike or a top-to-bottom 16-mile overnight hike.
-Be sure to check conditions before attempting any of these options, as the Narrows are known for flash flooding and occasional strong currents.
+Another famous hike located within Zion, the Narrows is ranked number 5 on National Geographic’s list of America’s top 100 adventures.
+Featuring three different options, hikers can choose an out-and-back 6-mile day hike, a top-to-bottom 16-mile day hike, or a top-to-bottom 16-mile overnight hike.
+Be sure to check conditions before attempting any of these options, as the Narrows is known for flash flooding and occasional strong currents.

 Observation Point is a strenuous 8-mile out-and-back hike well worth the effort given the unparalleled views it offers over Zion National Park and Angels Landing.
 Unfortunately, the trail is closed until further notice due to a 2019 landslide.

 If time allows, Court of the Patriarchs, Riverside Walk (1.9 miles) and Moqui Caverns are also rewarding stops.

 Where to Stay in Zion National Park

 Zion National Park Lodge is the only lodge situated inside Zion itself, so most people opt to base themselves in nearby Springdale.
 SpringHill Suites by Marriott is located just a mile from the park entrance and Cliffrose Springdale is just 5 minutes from the park gate.

 Valley of Fire State Park, NV